TASEmulators/BizHawk/contributing.md

 Uses C#; you will need the .NET SDK or an IDE which includes it.
 See the [.NET section](#for-any-net-project).

+The source for EmuHawk, plus DiscoHawk and the supporting libraries, is in `/src`, with a few extra files used by the build system elsewhere.
+EmuHawk's project file `/src/BizHawk.Client.EmuHawk/BizHawk.Client.EmuHawk.csproj` includes the other projects [in a tree](https://gitlab.com/TASVideos/BizHawk/snippets/1886666), and they're all included in `/BizHawk.sln`.

 In VS2022, open `BizHawk.sln`, then select the "BizHawk.Client.EmuHawk | Release" configuration to build and run.
 On the command-line, from root of the repo run `Dist/BuildRelease.sh` (Unix) or `Dist\QuickTestBuildAndPackage_Release.bat` (Windows).
 Run EmuHawk from `output` in the repo's root.

 There are 2 build configurations.
 Besides `Release` there is `Debug`, which *does not run* bytecode optimisations, *does not remove* debugging symbols, *enables* additional logging, and *enables* some features.
 On Windows, a `Debug` executable will spawn a console window for stdout.

+We have an automated test suite in the solution which runs in CI, though you can and should run it before pushing.
+There are also various Analyzers (static code analysis plugins) for detecting common mistakes and checking code style.
+Not every style rule is currently enabled, so please make sure you use CRLF, tabs, and [Allman braces](https://en.wikipedia.org/wiki/Indentation_style#Allman_style) (but don't try to fix code you're not working on).

+There are additional test suites specifically for regression-testing cores—these are not included in the solution and need to be run manually.
+See [the base project's readme](https://github.com/TASEmulators/BizHawk/blob/master/src/BizHawk.Tests.Testroms.GB/readme.md) for details.